 |Draining||The worker is shutting down once all tasks are completed (cancelled or archived).
 The master will not send new tasks to this worker.|

 |Disconnected||The worker is not connected to the master.
 This can occur due to network interruptions, a failure of the machine, or an issue in the worker.
 The master displays the number of deployment or control tasks that are running on it, but these tasks cannot be managed.|

-When you are using XL Deploy in an active/hot-standby or active/active setup, the database is shared by all the XL Deploy master nodes.
-The workers you register with an XL Deploy master will also connect to the same database.
-The communication between the workers and the active XL Deploy master node is done through the load balancer.
+When you are using Deploy in an active/hot-standby or active/active setup, the database is shared by all the Deploy master nodes.
+The workers you register with a Deploy master will also connect to the same database.
+The communication from the workers to the active Deploy master node is done through the load balancer.

 The out-of-the-box evaluation setup is to have an in-process worker in each of the hot-standby master nodes.
 To disable the in-process worker and add other workers, set